BigWigsMods/packager/README.md

 __release.sh__ will attempt to load environment variables from a `.env` file in the topdir or current working directory.
 You can also edit __release.sh__ and enter the tokens near the top of the file.

+### Dependancies

+__release.sh__ is mostly POSIX-compatible, so it should run in any Unix-like environment provided the following are available:

+- bash >= 4.3
+- awk
+- sed
+- curl
+- zip
+- version control software as needed (git, svn, hg)
+- jq (when uploading)
+- pandoc >= 1.19.2 (optional)